 Those organizations without such solutions, and the skilled personnel to manage them, will need to continue to rely on security tools that monitor all possible attack vectors.
 But because the number of known exploits and vulnerabilities continues to grow, processing that burgeoning library against live traffic is becoming a burden for many of those security solutions.

-Even more concerning, the accelerating growth of known vulnerabilities and exploits is just the beginning of the problem.
+The accelerating growth of known vulnerabilities and exploits is just the beginning of the problem.
 There’s an even larger treasure trove of potential vulnerabilities hidden from view that defenders haven’t even begun to take into consideration as part of their security strategy.
-Countless vulnerabilities exist inside software and hardware, particularly in the area of IoT, waiting to be discovered and exploited by cybercriminals.
+Countless vulnerabilities exist inside software and hardware, particularly in the area of IoT, waiting to be discovered and exploited by cyber criminals.

-Fortunately, cybercriminals have not yet figured out how to extract those zero-day vulnerabilities from existing software except in the most rudimentary ways.
+Fortunately, cyber criminals have not yet figured out how to extract those zero-day vulnerabilities from existing software except in the most rudimentary ways.
 But that is about to change.
-As malicious actors begin to incorporate AI and machine learning (ML) into their exploit models, however, zero-day vulnerabilities and exploits will explode, and the threat landscape will be completely transformed.
-Attack campaigns targeting multiple zero-day vulnerabilities will be able to spin up at any instant, and cybercriminals will begin integrating more and more zero-day exploits into attack kits.
+As malicious actors begin to incorporate AI and machine learning (ML) into their exploit models, zero-day vulnerabilities and exploits will explode, and the threat landscape will be completely transformed as a result.
+Attack campaigns targeting multiple zero-day vulnerabilities will be able to be spun up at any instant, and cyber criminals will begin integrating more and more zero-day exploits into their attack kits.

-Likewise, those vendors with minimal security practices in place will have to establish PSIRT product security teams in order to interface with threat researchers that discover and/or report on new zero-day threats and to issue security alerts and updates to their downline vendors and customers.
+Likewise, those vendors with minimal security practices in place will have to establish PSIRT product security teams in order to interface with threat researchers that discover and/or report on new zero-day threats, as well as issue security alerts and updates to their downline vendors and customers.
 And many of them will also need to finally implement secure coding practices, something that the IoT industry, in particular, has needed to do for some time.

 To set the stage, a bit of explanation is needed.
 This all starts with “fuzzing,” a sophisticated technique currently only used by a handful of professional threat researchers and hackers to discover vulnerabilities in hardware and software interfaces and applications.
 Fuzzing involves customizing a tool to a particular target, injecting invalid, unexpected, or semi-random data into its interface or program, and then monitoring it for things like crashes, failing code assertions, and memory leaks.

-Because this process is so complex and time-consuming, using fuzzing to discover zero-day vulnerabilities has traditionally been beyond the scope of most cybercriminals.
-However, I have predicted that cybercriminals will begin to leverage ML to develop automated fuzzing programs that accelerate the process of discovering zero-day vulnerabilities.
-As a result, fuzzing will not only become simpler and more efficient, but increasingly available to a growing number cybercriminals, which will lead to an increase of zero-day attacks across different programs and platforms.
+Because this process is so complex and time-consuming, using fuzzing to discover zero-day vulnerabilities has traditionally been beyond the scope of most cyber criminals.
+However, I have predicted that cyber criminals will begin to leverage ML to develop automated fuzzing programs that accelerate the process of discovering zero-day vulnerabilities.
+As a result, fuzzing will not only become simpler and more efficient, but increasingly available to a growing number of cyber criminals, which will lead to an increase in zero-day attacks across different programs and platforms.
 I am calling this approach Artificial Intelligence Fuzzing (AIF).

 In this scenario, AIF malware could be pointed at a target, discover its functionalities, and automatically begin to mine for zero-day exploits – with little to no supervision required.
 As this technique inevitably expands into a zero-day Mining-as-a-Service strategy, organizations will need to completely change how they approach security.
 As the volume of zero-day exploits grows, they will be forced to spend significant resources to harden their existing security infrastructure, deploy a zero-trust security model, or implement a much smarter and highly automated security framework.